 Draw the guitar

 I chose to use 12 mm plywood for this project so it would be light enough to hang on a wall.
-You can now place the template on the wood and trace around with a sharpie.
+You can now place the template on the wood and trace around with a Sharpie.

 Cut out the guitar shape

-Using a jigsaw cut out the shape of the guitar.
+Using a jigsaw, cut out the shape of the guitar.
 I cut the headstock square for now until I could work out how I wanted it.

-So I had to paint the guitar white and seal it again with 2 coats of clear polyurethane.
-If you are using vinyl decals it is always a good idea to seal the wood because the vinyl sticks better to a smooth surface.
+When I added the black vinyl decals, they disappeared into the mahogany—there wasn’t enough contrast.
+I switched to white vinyl, but a silhouette just doesn’t read the same in white as it does in black.
+Suddenly, Elvis didn’t look like Elvis anymore.
+I had to paint the guitar white and seal it again with two coats of clear polyurethane.
+If you’re using vinyl decals, it’s always a good idea to seal the wood first—the vinyl adheres better to a smooth, sealed surface.

 Creating the vinyl Decals